CrashyProjects/TTSVoiceSampler/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

 **IMPORTANT**: Please note that the voice used in a conversion is subject to the license terms of the respective owner.
-It is important to be aware of these terms before using or distributing the converted content.
+It is important to be aware of these terms before using or distributing the generated content.